ncrowther/wxo-maximo/README.md

 show this as a bar chart

 Change the color according to the sla

+calculate cost of WO6234 if the cost of one day breach is £100

+calculate the cost of WO4534 if the cost of one hour breach is £50

+## Example conversation flow with contract agent

+Our maintenance contatctor has had to make a temporary fix.
+How long do they have to make the fix permanent?

+## More examples

 show a pie chart of all work orders by status